gitlabhq/omnibus-gitlab/doc/settings/database.md

    gitlab_rails['db_sslrootcert'] = "your-full-ca-bundle.pem"
    ```

-   NOTE: **Note:**
-   If you are using Amazon RDS for your PostgreSQL server, please ensure you
+   If you are using Amazon RDS for your PostgreSQL server, ensure you
    download and use the [combined CA bundle](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem)
    for `gitlab_rails['db_sslrootcert']`.
 More information on this can be found
    in the [using SSL/TLS to Encrypt a Connection to a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html)